jgm/citeproc/README.md

 The main point of entry is the function `citeproc` from the module `Citeproc`.
 This takes as arguments:

-- a `CiteprocOptions` structure (which currently just allows you to set whether citations are hyperlinked to the bibliography)
+- a `CiteprocOptions` structure, which includes the following options:

+  * `linkCitations` controls whether citations are hyperlinked to the bibliography.

+  * `linkBibliography` automatically linkifies any identifiers (DOI, PMCID, PMID, or URL) appearing in a bibliography entry.
+When an entry has a DOI, PMCID, PMID, or URL available (in order of priority) but the style does not explicitly render at least one of them, adds a hyperlink to the title instead.
+If there is no title, wraps the entire entry in a hyperlink.

 - a `Style`, which you will want to produce by parsing a CSL style file using `parseStyle` from `Citeproc.Style`.